 Before you start programming, your application should go through an architecture review.
-When we say architecture review, we're mostly thinking about the database design and the API.
+When we say architecture review, we mostly have the database design and API in mind.

-We are doing architecture planning and review in order to:
+We do architecture planning and review in order to:

-- have clear overview of the project before we start coding it
+- have a clear overview of the project before we start coding

-- to have a clear way of communicating project architecture to the client
+- have a clear way of communicating the project architecture to the client

 Database design is by far the most important part of a web application.